Garden Levelling Cost

 You can order topsoil to fill the gap underneath your retaining wall if you only raise a lawn.
 However, if you are lowering a section of the lawn, you can fill the gap behind the retaining wall with soil taken from here.

-Check That the New Lawn Is Level
+Check the Level

 You may need to add or remove some soil before proceeding to the next step.
 Again, gauging the level by eye is a good starting point, but the spirit level you used will also come in handy here: lay it out on the lawn in a few places to ensure everything is flat and even.

-You can also use the stakes and string method: place a stake in each corner of your lawn and run string between them at an even peak on each stake.
+You can also use the stakes and string method: place a stake in each corner of your lawn and run string between them at an even height on each stake.
 If you want to ensure that your soil has enough nutrients, add a uniform layer of compost at this stage.

 Now that the soil has been levelled, compacting it will aid in removing any air and cavities.
 This step reduces the possibility of bumps and lumps appearing in your newly levelled garden after the next rain.